 Implementing an effective virtual onboarding process is an important key to setting your company’s new hires up for success.
-Whether you hire fully remote employees or people who will temporarily work from home due to COVID-19, creating a quality virtual onboarding experience is critical to effectively integrating new team members into the organization.
+Whether you hire fully remote employees or people who will work a hybrid schedule, creating a quality virtual onboarding experience is critical to effectively integrating new team members into the organization.

 Virtual onboarding just got easier with this checklist.